DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 draft = false
 +++

-Having a personal website with a custom domain to write my thoughts, document my learnings, and put up my projects have always been a long-time goal of mine.
-I recently decided to follow up through that goal and bought a domain name along with a VPS (Virtual Private Server) subcription to host my website.
-Why VPS when another cheaper and easier solutions exist?
-Well because I want to learn on how to host my own website from scratch.
+Having a personal website with a custom domain to write my thoughts, document my learnings, and showcase my projects has always been a long-time goal of mine.
+I recently decided to follow through on that goal and bought a domain name, along with a VPS (Virtual Private Server) subscription, to host my website.
+Why VPS when there are cheaper and easier solutions?
+Well, because I want to learn how to host my own website from scratch.

-To create this website I researched a lot of options I could use, from the cloud provider to the tech stacks to use.
-For cloud provider, I wanted to use digitalocean at first due to their "free trial" with limited credits, but unfortunately they suspended my account right after I put my credit card information.
-From all the infos I gathered in the internet, they have a tendency to block accounts that use new credit card as a fraud prevention.
-Decided that contacting them would require too much efforts on my part, I chose a local cloud provider in my country, idcloudhost.
-For the website tech stacks, I got a few options from the recommendation of others on the internet and decided to use Hugo as I only need a static website for this project of mine.
+To create this website, I researched a lot of options I could use, from the cloud provider to the tech stacks to use.
+For the cloud provider, I initially wanted to use DigitalOcean due to their "free trial" with limited credits.
+Unfortunately, they suspended my account right after I entered my credit card information.
+From all the information I gathered on the internet, they have a tendency to block accounts that use a new credit card as a fraud prevention measure.
+Deciding that contacting them would require too much effort on my part, I chose a local cloud provider in my country, idcloudhost.
+As for the website tech stacks, I had a few options from the recommendations of others on the internet and decided to use Hugo since I only need a static website for this project of mine.

-In my first post, I want to document the steps I did to host my website.
-These are the tools I'm using below:
+In my first post, I want to document the steps I took to host my website.
+Below are the tools I'm using:
 1. Linux based OS for the server
 2. Hugo as a site generator
 3. PaperMod - Hugo Theme